apache/spark/docs/sql-ref-syntax-qry-select-sortby.md

 The <code>SORT BY</code> clause is used to return the result rows sorted within each partition in the user specified order.
 When there is more than one partition
 <code>SORT BY</code> may return result that is partially ordered.
 This is different
-than <code>ORDER BY</code> clause which guarantees total ordering of the output.
+than <code>ORDER BY</code> clause which guarantees a total order of the output.

 ### Syntax
 {% highlight sql %}